Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Better protection against oxidative wear: copper status correlates directly with the activity of superoxide dismutase in red blood cells.
+Better protection against oxidative wear: in the laboratory, copper is the cofactor of superoxide dismutase, the enzyme that neutralises superoxide radicals.
 On this basis, copper contributes to the protection of cells from oxidative stress.

 • Strong

-Support tissues that keep their strength: copper activates lysyl oxidase, the enzyme that welds collagen and elastin fibres together.
-This bonding underpins the resilience of skin, vessels and joints.
-Copper contributes to the maintenance of normal connective tissues.
+Support tissues that keep their strength: in the laboratory, copper activates lysyl oxidase, the enzyme that welds collagen and elastin fibres together.
+This bonding is what gives connective tissues their firmness.
+Copper contributes to maintenance of normal connective tissues.

 • Strong

-Immune defences that stay operational: controlled trials note that adequate intake supports the multiplication of lymphocytes and the activity of neutrophils.
+Immune defences that stay operational: in the laboratory, several enzymes of the defence cells work only in the presence of copper, which is what earned this mineral its status as an essential trace element.
 Copper contributes to the normal function of the immune system.

-Energy produced all the way down the chain: copper keeps cytochrome c oxidase running, the final step by which mitochondria make ATP.
+Energy produced all the way down the chain: in the laboratory, copper is the cofactor of cytochrome c oxidase, the enzyme that closes the mitochondrial respiratory chain.
 Copper contributes to normal energy-yielding metabolism.

-A nervous system that carries its signals well: neurotransmitter production and myelin formation depend on copper-activated enzymes.
+A nervous system that carries its signals well: in the laboratory, neurotransmitter production and myelin formation depend on copper-activated enzymes.
 Myelin is the sheath that insulates nerve fibres and speeds transmission.
-Copper contributes to the normal functioning of the nervous system.
+Copper contributes to normal functioning of the nervous system.

-Skin and hair colour maintained: tyrosinase, the enzyme that makes melanin (the natural pigment), needs copper to work.
-Copper contributes to normal skin and hair pigmentation.
+Skin and hair colour maintained: in the laboratory, tyrosinase, the enzyme that makes melanin (the natural pigment), needs copper to work.
+Copper contributes to normal skin pigmentation and to normal hair pigmentation.

 Dosage & Forms